Case Studies

 Background

 Glass vials are essential in various industries, particularly pharmaceuticals, where they are used to store and transport delicate substances.
-Ensuring the integrity and cleanliness of these vials is critical, as even minor defects like fractures or dirt can compromise the product's safety and effectiveness.
+Ensuring the integrity and cleanliness of these vials is critical, as even minor defects such as fractures can compromise the product's safety and effectiveness.
 However, the transparent and reflective nature of glass presents significant challenges for traditional inspection methods.

 Problem Statement